+Recent research reveals that semi-supervised learning (SSL), which uses a large amount of unlabeled data together with a small amount of labeled data, is greatly beneficial to classification \cite{xie2020self, berthelot2019mixmatch, sohn2020fixmatch, berthelot2019remixmatch, chen2020big, chen2020improved, grill2020bootstrap }.
+These methods can be grouped into consistency methods \cite{berthelot2019mixmatch, sohn2020fixmatch, berthelot2019remixmatch}, pseudo-labelling methods \cite{xie2020self}, representation learning \cite{ grill2020bootstrap}.
 A few works attempted to apply SSL to semantic segmentation.
-The naive student \cite{chen2005naive} uses a large model to generate the pseudo labels with unlabeled video sequences, and apply iterative training for further improvement.
-They only consider the pseudo labels with the original input images without perturbations.
-A recent work in \cite{ouali2020semi} considers adding perturbations to the images for semantic segmentation, but they forward images with different perturbations in different sub-decoders and enforce the consistency between sub-decoders with the main decoder.
-Thus, this method will inevitably increase memory consumption, and is hard to apply to high-resolution data.
-There are also some works paying attention to generative methods\cite{hung2018adversarial, mittal2019semi, souly2017semi}.
-AdvSemiSeg in \cite{hung2018adversarial} and the work in \cite{mittal2019semi} both employ Generative Adversarial Network (GAN) and train the model with a discriminative loss over unlabeled data and a supervised loss over labeled data.
+The naive student \cite{chen2005naive} uses a large model to generate the pseudo-labels with unlabeled video sequences, and apply iterative training for further improvement.
+They only consider the pseudo-labels with the original input images without perturbations.
+Recent work of \cite{ouali2020semi} considers adding perturbations to the images for semantic segmentation.
+They forward images with different perturbations in different sub-decoders and enforce the consistency between sub-decoders and the main decoder.
+Other work pays attention to generative methods \cite{hung2018adversarial, mittal2019semi, souly2017semi}.
+AdvSemiSeg \cite{hung2018adversarial} and the work in \cite{mittal2019semi} both employ Generative Adversarial Network (GAN) and train the model with a discriminative loss over unlabeled data and a supervised loss over labeled data.
 Here, we propose an effective and efficient framework to apply SSL to semantic segmentation.
-We consider adding the perturbations with strong augmentation to make further use of the unlabeled data.
+We employ strong augmentation to make better use of the unlabeled data.